reecespieces/Game-Launcher-Handler/README.md

 Well this little .bat script might be useful to you.

-This script will launch your game, which should also launch the needed launcher (such as Origin or Uplay), then it will run in the background while you play the game.
+This script will launch your game, which should also launch the needed launcher (such as Origin or Uplay), then it will run in the background while you play your game.
 Once it detects that the game's process is no longer running, it will wait 4 seconds (although you can edit this time) before killing the launcher process that you specify.
 This will also work with Steam games that come bundled with another launcher such as Assasin's Creed 2.

 # How To Use It